fikunmi-ap/solana-improvement-documents/LRUCache.md

 of such a mechanism are debatable.
 Although, there are no known drawbacks.

 3. Excluding high priority fees.
-Excluding high priority fees was considered but it gives users and developers more expressivity without running into the same problems that the mechanism originally intended to tackle--an unbounded bid space.
+Excluding high priority fees and all associated data and methods was considered but it gives users and developers more expressivity without running into the same problems that the mechanism originally intended to tackle--an unbounded bid space.

 4. Doing Nothing.
 Users will continue to overbid and the UX will be subpar.

-5. Blocking transactions that contain a fee X times less than the median.
+5. Blocking transactions that contain a fee less than the median.
-It's possible to write code such that RPC nodes drop all transactions with fees less than the recommended global fee.
+It's possible toimplement the mechanism such that RPC nodes drop all transactions with fees less than the recommended global fee.
 This has the same effect as having an in-protocol base fee.
 This was left out because there's not much evidence that suggests that users will send low-fee transactions in hopes of landing if fee markets are deterministic.
 Only an attacker would.
-However, should the need ever arise for this, it should be easy to add.
+However, should the need ever arise to add this feature, it should be easy to add.

-6. Having a max cap on the cache.
+6. Having a max cap on the cache size.
 At the moment, the cache is unbounded in size.
 Judging from the number of contentious accounts on mainnet-beta, it's unlikely that the cache will be very large but in the future it might be necessary to sacrifice some efficiency by setting a limit on the cache size.
 In such a scenario, when the cache is updated at the end of every slot, the bottom X accounts can be replaced by the most contentious accounts in the new block.

 7. Using contention to scale the recommendations.
 In the current calculation for recommended fee contetrntion is not explicitly considered, it can be useful as more contentious accounts should have prices raised more aggressively.

 ## Impact